junxit/us-congress-bills-110/metadata.md

 - Sen. Coleman, Norm [R-MN] (C001057)
 - Sen. Lieberman, Joseph I. [D-CT] (L000304)
 - Sen. Hagel, Chuck [R-NE] (H001028)
+- Sen. Thune, John [R-SD] (T000250)

+## Committees (1)

+- Senate — Foreign Relations Committee

 ## Actions

 - 2007-01-04 — Introduced in Senate
 - 2007-01-04 — Read twice and referred to the Committee on Foreign Relations.
+- 2007-03-28 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2007-04-12 — Committee on Foreign Relations.
+Reported by Senator Biden without amendment.
+With written report No. 110-54.
+- 2007-04-12 — Committee on Foreign Relations.
+Reported by Senator Biden without amendment.
+With written report No. 110-54.
+- 2007-04-12 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 116.